irina-shchetinina/JavaAsASecondLanguage/homework04/README.md

     ```
 Graph for this task should be implemented in a class [Tfidf](src/main/java/io/github/javaasasecondlanguage/homework04/graphs/Tfidf.java), but it is not implemented yet.
 You should implement and pass the tests in [TfidfTest](src/test/java/io/github/javaasasecondlanguage/homework04/graphs/TfidfTest.java).

+Python notebook file [Tfidf](src/main/resources/HW5_java.ipynb) can be used for additional check of right order of tfidf

 ## Score

 ## Build and test